 These are just some brief reflections on this comprehensive list of films on financial regulation.
-There is still a much larger need for historians to synthesize how these films reflect or shape the public views of financial regulation throughout the past century.
-Considering that movies both reveal and shape how people see the world, examining how films on financial regulation have changed over time may help uncover larger public perceptions of the American financial system.
+There is still a much larger need for scholars to reflect on and synthesize how these films reflect and shape how the public views of financial regulation throughout the past century.
+Considering that movies both reveal and form how people see the world, examining how films on financial regulation have changed over time may help uncover larger public perceptions of the American financial system.
 I hope that this essay serves a starting point for a deeper inquiry into this topic.